 The iconic Reno Arch spans Virginia Street at Commercial Row in Reno, Nevada.
 The top of the sign reads, “RENO,” and below it are the words, “THE BIGGEST LITTLE CITY IN THE WORLD.”

-Pros of Living in Reno:
+Pros of Living in Reno, NV:

-Cons of Living in Reno:
+Cons of Living in Reno, NV:

-Unless you live in the downtown Reno area, public transportation options are fairly limited.
+• Limited Access to Public Transportation in the Suburbs: Unless you live in the Downtown Reno area, public transportation options are fairly limited.
 If you live in the suburbs, you will most likely need to own a car.

 3. The Reno Housing Market